d6y/liftmodules-basicauth/README.md

 # Basic Auth Lift Module

-Provides Basic Auth into a [Lift](http://www.liftweb.net) application.
+Uses Basic Auth to control access to the whole of a [Lift](http://www.liftweb.net) application based on the run mode.
+Useful, for example, when you want to restrict access to a site before launch or restrict access to a staging site.

 ## Using this module